-This course requires students to research the basic contours of their chosen policy cognate.
-Students will work with their faculty member to understand the scope, history, controversial issues, and key policy outcomes associated with this cognate.
-This research will serve as a stepping stone to conducting a comprehensive literature review for their dissertation, and provide the needed context to ensure that students’ chosen dissertation topics are focused and appropriate.
+This course requires students to research the basic contours of academic research in national security policy.
+Students will work with their faculty member to understand the scope, history, controversial issues, and methods associated with academic research in this cognate.
+This research will serve as a stepping-stone to conducting a comprehensive literature review for their dissertation and provide the needed context to ensure that the student’s chosen dissertation topic is focused and appropriate.

 Course Requirements Checklist

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 500 words (minimum) and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads and one instructor thread.
 Each reply must be 250 words (minimum).
 References and citations must be in current APA format.